Random budget travel F.Y.I’s

 *Be wary of scammers – Learn to become a savvy traveler.

-*Don’t flaunt that your a traveler – you will get targeted.
+*Don’t flaunt that you’re a traveler – you will get targeted.

 *Learn to blend in with the locals.